bskinn/h5cube-spec/doc/source/specs.rst

 The HDF5 dataset names defined by these specifications are formatted in fixed-font, with surrounding square brackets (e.g., ``[GEOM]``).
-This distinguishes them from the fields in the
+This distinguishes them from the fields in the |CUBE|
-:doc:`CUBE file specification </cubeformat>`, which use curly braces (e.g., ``{GEOM}``).
+:doc:`file specification </cubeformat>`, which use curly braces (e.g., ``{GEOM}``).
 All of the dataset names are strings, and thus to access the ``[GEOM]`` dataset in Python, use code like the following::